-Virtual Machine Hardware Version 8 or below.
+Virtual Machine Hardware Version 8 or earlier.

-Although concurrent VMware HCX vMotion migrations can be initiated up to the vSphere limits, VMware only supports serial VMware HCX vMotion migrations between a source and destination site.
+Although concurrent VMware HCX vMotion migrations can be initiated up to the vSphere limits, VMware only supports serial VMware HCX vMotion migrations between a source and the destination site.
 For simultaneous migrations in parallel, select VMware HCX Bulk Migration.